In this tip:

-Pick all tomatoes from the plants at the end of September (end of summer) and take all plants out of the soil.
+Pick all tomatoes from the plants in September (end of summer) and take all plants out of the soil.
 Let the green, yellow and orange tomatoes ripen.
-Info about ripening in tip 15.
+See in tip 15.

 F)# Roof over the plants or in the open air

-You can put tomato plants under a roof to keep the plants dry.
-This can reduce the attack by Phytophthora.
+You can put tomato plants under a roof to keep the plants dry. .
+See tip 7) Roof over sweet peppers or tomatoes .